 From a young age Debra was drawing.
 She was obsessed with black and white images until high school.
 Today, she still has a thing for black and white photography and paintings.
 She was praised by her teachers, classmates and family for her art.
 She won her first art award when she was 5 years old for an abstract finger painting on paper.
 Since elementary school and throughout high school, Debra was creating drawings and paintings for her schools and private collections.
 She attended Kent State University and majored in Fine Art.
 Even though she studied art in college she is a self taught artist.

 Debra was born in 1965 in Akron, Ohio.
 She grew up with an artistic mother who encouraged her and her siblings to work with their hands sewing, drawing, basket weaving, clay etc...
 Debra's mother had the ability to create and sew anything that she saw, even making her own patterns.
 Her mother also encouraged the family to explore nature.
 Almost every weekend, Debra along with her siblings, the family dog and neighborhood kids would pile into their big brown Dodge station wagon and visit national parks located close to their family home in Stow, Ohio.

 Where Does Debra Get Her Inspiration For Her Paintings

 Debra is inspired by nature and the relationships we have with it.
 She is an environmentalist, humanitarian and even a pilot.
 She relies on her photography for references when working on representational paintings.
 Her Atmospheres & Abstract paintings are created purely from intuition.
-Debra currently is focusing 2019 as the year to capture as much nature as possible.
-She has learned that our climate and environment is decreasing on a much more rapid rate than predicted by the the scientist that she studies and follows.
+Debra currently is focusing 2019 as the year to capture as much nature as possible and also paintings that will empower women.
+Events and experiences in Debra's life this year have greatly influenced her art.

 Darkhorse Series of Paintings